Privacy Notice

 Green Remediation

+Green Remediation addresses brownfields, making them usable areas once again.
 Within the EU, there are many brownfields with polluted soil, water or air.
 A significant number of these brownfields have a central location and are connected to the transport system.
-Green Remediation is a solution which remediates these brownfields and enables the use of these areas.

 Something went wrong on our side.
 Please try reloading the page and if the problem still persists, contact us via support@bable-smartcities.eu